Learn what you are doing wrong on the weekends and what you should be doing instead.

 I can personally relate to the book because every Monday I feel like I never got anything done that I wanted to do during the weekend.
 Saturdays are usually spent at my son’s sporting events and then Sunday seems like a blur.

 It starts off with my guilt that I didn’t wake up early enough or have myself together enough to attend church.
 Then, I usually fix a really nice, big breakfast for my family to sit down together and enjoy.
-The afternoon is spent on laundry, cleaning, errands, visiting my grandparentws, and my attempt to get ahead and prepared for the week.
+The afternoon is spent on laundry, cleaning, errands, visiting my grandparents, and my attempt to get ahead and prepare for the week.

 But after reading Laura’s book, I realized that I’ve been thinking about this all wrong and need to change my approach.
 Feeling torn in so many different directions and feeling like I ever get anything done is not the way you want to feel after the weekend.